-- advise the Commission in writing of its efforts to recover 9-1-1 funds in accordance with Article 4.1 herein. - 2.5 In accordance with Health and Safety Code Section 771.078(c)(6), the Commission may withhold disbursement of funds to the RPC for failing to follow a standard imposed by this Contract, a Commission rule and/or policy, or a statute. - 2.6 The RPC shall maintain, at a minimum, a separate investment account for all 9-1-1 funds received.
+- Appropriations Act; Texas Government Code Chapter 783 (Uniform Grant and Contract Management, including Uniform Grant Management Standards [UGMS] Title 34, Part 1, Chapter 20, Subchapter I), Chapter 441, Subchapter J (Preservation and Management of Local Government Records Act), and Chapter 2260 (Resolution of Certain Contract Claims Against the State); and Texas Local Government Code Chapter 391 (Regional Planning Commissions). - 2.3 The RPC shall repay any allocated and distributed equalization surcharge and 9-1-1 service fees (collectively, "9-1-1 funds") expended by the RPC in noncompliance with applicable law.
+Such reimbursement shall be made in accordance with established Commission policies and procedures.
+The RPC shall advise the Commission in writing of its efforts to recover 9-1-1 funds in accordance with Article 4.1 herein. - 2.4 In accordance with Health and Safety Code Section 771.078(c)(6), the Commission may withhold disbursement of funds to the RPC for failing to follow a standard imposed by this Contract or applicable law. - 2.5 The RPC shall maintain, at a minimum, a separate investment account for all 9-1-1 funds received.
 The RPC shall utilize an accounting system that complies with applicable law, including specifically the requirements in UGMS, Subpart C Post Award Requirements, Section .20 Standards for Financial Management Systems which requires recipients of state funds to maintain records which adequately identify the source and application of funds provided for financially assisted activities.
 These records must contain information pertaining to grant or sub grant awards and authorizations, obligations, unobligated balances, assets, liabilities, outlays or expenditures, and income.